 The quality of the grass seed that you’re buying is of the utmost importance.
 After all, your results are going to be contingent upon the seed that you buy.
 Unfortunately, many of the grass seed varieties sold contain a tremendous amount of filler.
 Since you’re paying by the weight, this added material is increasing your price without increasing your value.

-But a lot of times, filler is just paper.
+But a lot of times, the filler is just paper.

 Seed “coating,” which may also have fertilizer, is often touted as being better because it will help your seeds to grow.
 But most people assume they’re purchasing pure seed.
 After all, you can add the fertilizer yourself after you’ve seeded.